Skip to content

 Authenticate with Planet services

-A Session requires authentication to communicate with Planet services.
+An SDK Session requires authentication to communicate with Planet services.
 This authentication information is retrieved when a Session is created.
-By default, a Session obtains authorization from the following sources with order indicating priority:
+By default, a Session retrieves authorization key from the environment variable PL_API_KEY or a secret file, in that order of priority.

-Once the authentication information is obtained, the most convenient way of managing it for local use is to write it to a secret file using Auth.write().
-It can also be accessed, e.g. to store in an environment variable, as Auth.value.
+Once you have provided the authentication information (in other words, the account username and password), it can be accessed by way of Auth.value.
+The most convenient way of managing it for local use is to write it to a secret file using Auth.write().
+It can also be accessed, for example, to store in an environment variable, such as Auth.value.

 import getpass